m-kupiec/compendium-javascript/README.md

 ##### Handling Errors

-The first arguments of the callback functions is reserved for an error:
+The first argument of the callback functions is reserved for an error:

 ```js
 function asyncF(string, callback) {